 Since we have storage room in the basement, we decided to design kitchen pantry around the refrigerator in the kitchen.
 This has provided a storage place for most everything we need for cooking right at our fingertips.
-All we have to do is restock it from food in the basement as it is needed.

 We do need “pull out” shelves for these shelves, in order to access things we store on the back of the shelves.
 Without pull-out shelves, we often waste 6 to 8 inches of space, simply because we can't see back there and consequently don't store anything that far back, or else it is often forgotten about in the back.

 Since cupboards are not made 30 inches in depth, front to back, and the fridge is 30 inches from front to back, we had to do some changes in installation of the pantry around the fridge.

 In this case, we had the pantry units installed with the cupboards pulled out from the wall about 6-8 inches.
 The cupboard over the fridge is a 12 inch in depth cupboard which is pulled out to the same frontage as the side cupboards.
 This cupboard is bolted to the side cabinets of the pantry.
 See the top of the following picture.